-Please bear in mind that this is not a reflection of the behaviour or documentation of how the wayback machine's criteria for archiving sites.
+Please bear in mind that this is not a reflection of the behaviour or documentation of the wayback machine's criteria for archiving sites.
 In that case, once the captures are by the wayback machine instead, its FAQ provides some helpful information.
 The FAQ is quite clear first of all that only publicly available sites are archived, which makes sense.
 A robot hardly has time to deal with passwords and so on in the particular context of a not-for profit archiving project.
 Another key point is that more crawls are done of a given site if it has been linked to by other sites, so in this case it is clear that the more other sites link to the Moonspeaker, the more often it is likely to be crawled.
 The FAQ also states that the number of crawls does not reflect the number of site updates.
 Based just on the 10 crawls carried out in 2016 on the Moonspeaker, it appears that there are at least three other crawl types involved here: Web Wide, domain Survey, and HackerNews, all of which appear to be part of the internet archive's overall activities.

 The later version of textwrangler introduced a more common interface approach these days, the document drawer.
 I kept using it right into 2009, when the Moonspeaker finally underwent a serious and long overdue major redesign, illustrated below.
 There's a lot going on that follows up at last on things like actually indicating when the last update was and the like.
 The late version of textwrangler facilitated many changes such as auto-updating using scripting and insertion of code snippets.
 Prior to the completion of the 2009 redesign, one thing I had begun to appreciate was that the splash page actually hid more than it revealed.
 This reflected more than the section labels, which were only so helpful, although this is still a common failing of websites today and still something meant to encourage people to look around.
 There's simply no simple way to feature or even reveal new postings without redoing the entire layout each time.
 I had also painted myself into a template corner by late 2008, because I effectively had a different template for each major section.
 That way madness lies, even with the help of an expensive content management system.
 It's bad for making new pages and worse for visitors who can never be quite sure where the site navigation is going to be or how the information is going to appear on the screen.
 The importance of not having the site look completely different from moment to moment became much clearer to me in 2008 because that was also the first year that I stumbled over an A-B test being run by amazon.com.
 One day the clunky but familiar interface was there, the next day it wasn't, and the day after that it was back again.
 Since this was a site I shopped on, and web-based fraud was a growing risk, such changes made me a very nervous potential customer.
 Sure, the Moonspeaker doesn't sell anything, but that doesn't counter the point that a site that varies unexpectedly puts visitors off.
 (Since then amazon.com has become so irredeemable horrible on so many levels, from site design to business practices, that I have stopped using it.)